andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_agents.md

 ### Usage
 <!-- should link both endpoint n command to their respective pages -->
 ```
-Automatic function in Bamboo Teamserver that cleans up Bamboo Agent in database
+Automatic function in the Bamboo Teamserver that cleans up Bamboo Agent in database
 ```

 ### Description